 To properly shut down, the printer needs to perform several processes.
-These are controlled by the Shutdown wizard.
-Except for immediate servicing, do not attempt to shut down the printer by simply closing the computer interface (the printer-control application), and never disconnect power to the printer before completing this wizard.
+Do not attempt to shut down the printer by simply closing the computer interface (the printer-control application), and never disconnect power to the printer before completing the Shutdown wizard.